Giardia in Dogs: Causes, Symptoms and Treatment of Giardia · Kinship

 If your dog has diarrhea that persists beyond 24 hours or is very sudden and severe, take them to the vet ASAP.

-How is giardia in dogs diagnosed?
+How is Giardia in dogs diagnosed?

 Diagnosis is often made by evaluating fecal material under a microscope.
 However, the little parasite giardia can be difficult to find.
-So, in addition, we use a nifty “snap test,” adding some stool to a solution that gives us a positive or negative result for giardia (like a pregnancy test for poop).
-This test is very sensitive to the presence of giardia in dogs.
+So, in addition, we use a nifty “snap test,” adding some stool to a solution that gives us a positive or negative result for Giardia (like a pregnancy test for poop).
+This test is very sensitive to the presence of Giardia in dogs.

-How long does it take for a dog to recover from giardia?
+How long does it take for a dog to recover from Giardia?

-Most healthy dogs recover from giardia within a few weeks.
+Most healthy dogs recover from giardiasis within a few weeks.
 In some cases, supportive treatment, including IV fluids and hospitalization, may be required if dehydration or severe diarrhea persists.
 Puppies, senior dogs, and those with compromised immune systems are at higher risk for complications, including death.
 Your veterinarian will determine the best course of treatment.

-How can giardia in dogs be prevented?
+How can giardiasis in dogs be prevented?

-The best way to prevent a giardia infection is to keep your dog from drinking from puddles, lakes, streams, or other sources of stagnant water (easier said than done, but effort is everything).
+The best way to prevent a Giardia infection is to keep your dog from drinking from puddles, lakes, streams, or other sources of stagnant water (easier said than done, but effort is everything).
 Dog park puddles carry a higher risk than, say, fresh rainwater pooled in a birdbath or fountain.
-Remember, giardia is transmitted orally, and what better place to have concentrated levels of poop than a dog park, especially when some pet parents are not diligent about removing their dog’s poop.
+Remember, Giardia is transmitted orally, and what better place to have concentrated levels of poop than a dog park, especially when some pet parents are not diligent about removing their dog’s poop.

 There are also environmental control measures that can be taken to prevent reinfection.
 Be vigilant about clearing fecal material from the environment.
-If your dog has been diagnosed with Giardia, it is often recommended that you wash as many areas of your environment as possible, followed by disinfection with a solution of bleach diluted in water (another measure that’s easier said than done).
+If your dog has been diagnosed with giardiasis, it is often recommended that you wash as many areas of your environment as possible, followed by disinfection with a solution of bleach diluted in water (another measure that’s easier said than done).

 • Pick up your dog’s poop frequently.